hoppjs/docs/contents/plugins/basics.md

-Regardless of how you do it, your primary job is to transform. hopp tries to make this job as easy as possible by stripping away much of the complication. **Plugins expose asynchronous functions (i.e. or a synchronous function that returns a Promise).** In the background, hopp wraps your function inside of a transformation stream to take advantage of node's streaming capabilities when handling files.
+Regardless of how you do it, your primary job is to transform. hopp tries to make this job as easy as possible by stripping away much of the complication. **Plugins expose asynchronous functions (or a synchronous function that returns a Promise).** In the background, hopp wraps your function inside of a transformation stream to take advantage of node's streaming capabilities when handling files.
 What this means